EvictionLab/eviction-lab-website/content/updates/research/missing-eviction-filings.md

 Extrapolating to the rest of the nation from the 18 cities and 6 states in our sample requires significant assumptions.
 We estimate that there have been 800,000 eviction filings across all non-ETS counties between March 15th and November 30th.{{< sup 3 >}} In a typical year over this period, these counties would have experienced over 2.1 million eviction filings, thus leaving 1.3 million missing filings.
 Across the country, as many as 1.6 million eviction cases may be missing from 2020—and potentially pushed to early 2021.

 On January 1, 2021, when the CDC eviction moratorium expires, renters will have the fewest protections available to them since the start of the COVID-19 pandemic.
-Only six states have moratoria that are scheduled to extend into the new year.
-Eviction moratoriums were effective at lowering the rate of eviction filings during the pandemic.
+At the time of writing, only eight states have moratoria that are scheduled to extend into the new year.{{< sup  4>}}  Eviction moratoriums were effective at lowering the rate of eviction filings during the pandemic.
 However, eviction filings are rising as we approach the end of the year, and tenants facing the threat of eviction appear to be <a href="/rising-claim-amounts/">falling further behind on rent</a>.

 <div class="figheader" style="max-width: 600px;" >Representativeness of ETS:
 </div>